 - Office visits for examination, diagnosis, counseling, education, consultation, and treatment;

 - Specialist office visits;

 - Urgent care center visits;

 - Second medical opinions;

+- Administration of injectable medications that must be administered by a Health Care Provider;

-- Administration of injectable medications;
+- Administration of radiopharmaceutical medications;

 - Outpatient services;

 - Inpatient services in a Hospital, Skilled Nursing Facility, residential treatment center, or emergency room;

-- Home visits:
+- Home visits;

-Telehealth consultations, provided remotely via communication technologies, for examination, diagnosis, counseling, education, and treatment.
+- Telehealth consultations, provided remotely via communication technologies, for examination, diagnosis, counseling, education, and treatment.
 Coverage for these services will be on the same basis and to the same extent as a service conducted in person; and

-Teladoc general medical consultations.
+- Teladoc general medical consultations.